At the height of the storm, the T posted a photo of General Manager Beverly Scott watching the displays at the T's High Street command center.

 Watch video of Beverly Scott kissing MassDOT highway administrator Frank DiPaola on the head as thanks for the money MassDOT will give the T to buy new commuter-rail locomotives.

 Head-kissing came at a MassDOT meeting yesterday.
 MassDot will use a $45-million federal clean-air grant to buy the new, cleaner, more efficient locos - about 80% of their total cost.
-The T currently has a contract to buy 27 of them, with delivery starting next year, but is looking at buying 13 more - at $5.4 million apiece.
+The T currently has a...
+Read more

 Around 8:45 a.m, Susan Anderson tweeted: